amanplans/dnc-configurations-options/README.md

 <p>What a beautiful day</p>
 ```

-We want change the `launchSettings` to navigate to this page.
+We change the `launchSettings` to navigate to this page.
 We open `Properties` and edit `launchSettings.json`.

 ![Example 3 Properties Launchsettings](readme-images/example-3-properties-launchsettings.png)